zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 ChatGPT:

 a.
-Synthetic Data - prompted to create a sample employee data for a typical organization
+Synthetic Data - prompted to create a sample employees dataset for a typical organization

 Microsoft Excel: